urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 For a typical render, we do the storing for you.
 When you get your final render URL, that screenshot will be stored by us.

-You can opt, whether for security, control, compliance or fun, to save the final screenshot to your own cloud provider.
+You can opt to save the final screenshot to your own cloud provider.

 We would _**highly**_ recommend you follow our S3 setup instructions.
 Setting up a cloud bucket can be tedious at the best of times, so [this](https://urlbox.com/docs/storage/configure-s3) part of our docs can help untangle the process.